Clinical psychologist

 - psychosis and complex mental health.

-With experience, you may become involved in the teaching, supervision and training of other clinical psychologists.
-You may also choose to move into clinical academic research.
+Opportunities also exist to become involved in the teaching, supervision and training of clinical psychologists.
+You could also move into clinical academic research within universities or the NHS.

 Alternative careers